Monday, July 11, 2011

 7. Sharing.
 The kids love to share the things they are watching.
 They want me to watch with them.
 To dance with them.
 To explain the things they don't understand, like what happens to Marlin's wife, Coral, at the beginning of Finding Nemo.
 Like why Dory can't remember things.

 However, I also feel strongly that not every moment in a child's life has to be one of active learning.
 They need down time too, just like adults.
 If I were a parent of a child in school, I would be a lot more concerned with how much time my child is forced to sit down, sit still, pay attention, than with how much time he chooses to spend in front of a screen.
-At least in the latter situation, he's always free to get up and go to the bathroom or get a snack or stretch his legs.
+At least in the latter situation, she's always free to get up and go to the bathroom or get a snack or stretch her legs.

 I love giving my children the opportunity to choose how active they feel like being at any given time.
 For me, it's not about how much or how little television they watch and setting arbitrary limits to achieve perfection.
 It's about their relationships with television, which are already healthy.